sindresorhus/awesome-nodejs/readme.md

 - [through2](https://github.com/rvagg/through2) - Tiny wrapper around streams2 Transform to avoid explicit subclassing noise.
 - [from2](https://github.com/hughsk/from2) - Convenience wrapper for ReadableStream, inspired by `through2`.
+- [get-stream](https://github.com/sindresorhus/get-stream) - Get a stream as a string or buffer.
 - [concat-stream](https://github.com/maxogden/concat-stream) - Concatenates a stream into strings or binary data.
 - [into-stream](https://github.com/sindresorhus/into-stream) - Convert a buffer/string/array/object into a stream.
 - [duplexify](https://github.com/mafintosh/duplexify) - Turn a writeable and readable stream into a single streams2 duplex stream.